One on One Private Sessions

-The Spiral Movement Center offers world-class holistic somatic motor re-education for children who need intensive movement interventions.
-We use an original somatic discipline, Adapted Spiral Praxis, which consists of gentle manipulation, stretching and strengthening of individual body zones to integrate the body more fully in locomotive and postural actions.
+The Spiral Movement Center offers world-class holistic somatic gross motor learning for children with special needs who need intensive movement interventions.
+Adapted Spiral Praxis consists of gentle manipulation, stretching and strengthening of individual body zones to integrate the bodymind more fully in locomotive and postural actions.
 This cutting-edge, non-invasive intervention has helped children with autism, cerebral palsy, developmental delays, genetic syndromes and ataxia obtain greater gains in recovering their movement abilities.

 Adapted Spiral Praxis sessions are designed to evoke a child’s natural motivation to developmentally explore movement.